ansible/ansible/docs/docsite/rst/porting_guide_2.3.rst

 delegate_to vs ProxyCommand
 ---------------------------

-The new connection framework for Network Modules in Ansible 2.3 no longer supports the use of the ``delegate_to`` directive.
-In order to use a bastion or intermediate jump host to connect to network devices, network modules now support the use of ``ProxyCommand``.
+The new connection framework for Network Modules in Ansible 2.3 that uses ``cli`` transport no longer supports the use of the ``delegate_to`` directive.
+In order to use a bastion or intermediate jump host to connect to network devices over ``cli`` transport, network modules now support the use of ``ProxyCommand``.

 To use ``ProxyCommand`` configure the proxy settings in the Ansible inventory file to specify the proxy host.